1tsMS/Jigness_bot/README.md

 # Jigness_bot
-My First Ever robot a 3r Manipulator robotic arm with a rotating base.

 # 4-DOF Arduino Robotic Arm

 A 4-DOF robotic arm with base rotation, 3 link rotations, and end-effector rotation using an MG90S servo.